How much interest rate hike will it take to suppress inflation? Two heavyweight former Fed officials disagree with Ball

 Both officials recently stepped down as vice chairmen, one was Richard Clarida, who set monetary policy for Fed Chairman Powell until January, and the other was in charge of financial oversight until the end of December.
 Randal Quarles.
 The pair never advocated for a big rate hike during their tenures at the Fed.

 Clarida is currently a professor of economics at Columbia University and returns to the investment firm he founded.
-He argued that the Fed would need to raise interest rates to at least 3.5 percent — or 1 percentage point above neutral — to bring inflation back to its 2 percent target, with the result that the U.S. economy could slip into recession.
+He argued that the Fed would need to raise interest rates to at least 3.5 percent — or 1 percentage point above neutral — to bring inflation back to its 2 percent target, with the result that the U.S. economy might slip into recession.

 Quelz is more hawkish than Clarida, saying that the Fed should have raised rates long ago in September of last year, and now that inflation pressures are tight, unemployment is low, and market demand exceeds supply, the Fed has only begun to raise rates rapidly, which may make the The U.S. economy is in recession.